Corruption in Venezuela: Police opinion

 During the beginning of 2019 shipping of humanitarian aid to Venezuela, the government reportedly prepared a campaign to force police and military officers to sign an open letter to refuse military intervention in Venezuela on 10 January.
-A group of police officers of the Mariño municipality of the Nueva Esparta state that refused to sign the document were arrested.
+A group of police officers of the Mariño municipality of the Nueva Esparta state who refused to sign the document were arrested.
 Hundreds of employees of the public television channel TVes were reportedly fired for refusing to sign the letter.
 On 17 February, two National Guardsmen were detained for refusing to sign the book "Hands Off Venezuela" and expressing their agreement with the entrance of humanitarian aid.

 Nepotism

-Under president's Chavez and Maduro, nepotism increased within the Venezuelan government.
+Under presidents Chavez and Maduro, nepotism increased within the Venezuelan government.

 President Nicolás Maduro and his wife Cilia Flores have been accused of nepotism, with individuals claiming that several of her close relatives became employees of the National Assembly when she became elected deputy.
 According to the Venezuelan newspaper Tal Cual, 16 relatives of Flores were in an office while she was in the National Assembly.
 In 2012, relatives of Flores were removed from office.
-However, relatives that were removed from office found other occupations in the government a year later.
+However, relatives who were removed from office found other occupations in the government a year later.
 President Maduro's son, Nicolás Maduro Guerra, and other relatives have also been used as examples of alleged nepotism.

 According to The Atlantic, Diosdado Cabello lavishly rewards friends and even helps fill government offices with members of his own family.
 His wife is a member of the National Assembly, his brother is in charge of the nation's taxation authority, and his sister is a Venezuelan delegate to the United Nations.